TrentonAdams/cloud-backup/README.md

 To back up...
 1. user named "user"
 2. to folder `/media/backup/cloud-tar`
-3. with gpg encryption to trent.gpg@trentonadams.ca (hard coding to be fixed shortly)
+3. with gpg encryption to gpg recipient `me@example.com`
 4. an s3 sync to s3 bucket named user-backup-home
 5. using `~/backup/tar-excludes.txt` as the tar exclusion file